eclipse/dirigible/README.md

 From the end user's perspective (developer), Dirigible runs directly in the browser, therefore does not require any downloads or installations.

-From the service provider's perspective (PaaS/SaaS), Dirigible packs all required components in a self-contained software bundle that can be deployed in any Java-based web server, such as Tomcat, Jetty, JBoss.
+From the service provider's perspective (PaaS/SaaS), Dirigible packs all required components in a self-contained software bundle that can be deployed on a VM or Docker capable environment such as Kubernetes.

 Dirigible supports access to RDBMS via JDBC.
-Currently supported versions for RDBMS are HANA, MaxDB, Sybase ASE, PostgreSQL, MySQL, H2, and Derby.
+Currently supported versions for RDBMS are PostgreSQL, HANA, Sybase ASE, MySQL, H2, and Derby.

 Dirigible promotes the In-System Programming development model, where you make dynamic alteration of the live system.
-To provide the self-contained bundle serving all the needed features for a business application, Dirigible packs various engines such as ActiveMQ, Quartz, Lucene, Flowable, Mylyn, Rhino, V8 and others.
+To provide the self-contained bundle serving all the needed features for a business application, Dirigible packs various engines such as ActiveMQ, Quartz, Lucene, Flowable, Mylyn, GraalJS and others.

 The project started as an internal SAP initiative to address the extension and adoption use-cases related to SOA and Enterprise Services.